 Considering the vast diversity of Africa’s cultural contributions, the event will feature live West African music and dance, wine tasting, Ethiopian coffee, African cuisine, edible treats, and much more.

-The agenda will include music, light food and drinks.
-Speakers will give short Ted-talk style remarks on media, economics and politics and will be mingle afterward in a relaxed atmosphere.
+The agenda will include music, light food, and drinks.
+Speakers will give short Ted-talk-style remarks on media, economics, and politics and mingle afterward in a relaxed atmosphere.

 Special guest: Emmanuel Weyi, presidential candidate, Democratic Republic of Congo.

 The event is organized by Africa Agenda, in association with TerraFrame, Harambee Today, University of Denver’s Students for Africa, African Leadership Group, and the Posner Center for International Development.
 The cost to attend is $35 per person.
 Please note that there is limited space.
 Don’t wait!
 Click here to register